Asymmetric

 What does an AI or automation build cost?

-AI and automation builds run $10,000–$50,000, scoped per project by complexity and integration depth.
+AI and automation builds run $10,000–$50,000, priced per project by complexity and how deep the integration goes.

-Do you build production systems or prototypes?
+Do you build real working systems or prototypes?

 Will I own the software you build?